Skip to content

 • The description is following the YAML specifications syntax.
 Yaml is somehow an extension of the JSON syntax for improved human readiness.

 • GitHub Actions workflow is triggered when an event occurs in the repository (specified with on).
-In the example above, the workflow is triggered when a push is done or when a pull request is opened.
+In the example above, the workflow is triggered when a push is done, when a pull request is opened or manually with Github UI.

 • Each workflow contains one or more jobs, which can run in sequential order or in parallel.
 Each job will run inside its own virtual machine runner or inside a container, and has one or more steps that either run a script that you define or run an action.